GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 it will hold all contextual information given to the decorator, which will allow ``gtpyc`` to trigger it's slightly modified build process.

-Gtscript import system
+GTScript import system
 ++++++++++++++++++++++

-Gtscript files can import Python modules and vice versa, after installing the GTScript import system (which can be done in a single line). ``gtpyc`` installs the import system and (by default) adds the parent directory of the input file to :py:mod:`sys.path`, the search path for Python imports.
+GTScript files can import Python modules and vice versa, after installing the GTScript import system (which can be done in a single line). ``gtpyc`` installs the import system and (by default) adds the parent directory of the input file to :py:mod:`sys.path`, the search path for Python imports.
 This means Python and GTScript modules and packages in the same folder as the input file are found by